LJ1319/redberryinternship-api-quizwiz/README.md

 ```

 ### Usage

-You must visit `your_app_url:port/nova` to see administration panel and use pre-registered user's credentials:
+You can start using application by visiting `your_app_url:port/nova` to see administration panel and use pre-registered user's credentials:

 `email`: `test@test.com`